smarter-travel-media/st-metrics/src/site/markdown/usage.md

 ### Dependency

-First, you'll need to include it in your project.
+First, if you're using Maven, you'll need to include it in your project.

 ``` xml
 <dependency>